HOW TO SCORE

-An Index 1 field will have less than 25% sown, productive species left in the field and the ryegrass that is left is of very poor quality.
+An Index 1 field will have less than 25% sown, productive species left in the field and the ryegrass that remains will be of very poor quality.

-The gaps created by the disappearing ryegrass have been filled up with broad leave weeds and weed grasses like annual meadowgrass, yorkshire fog, bent grasses, chewings fescue and strong creeping red fescue.
+The gaps created by the disappearing ryegrass have been filled up with broad-leaved weeds and weed grasses like annual meadowgrass, yorkshire fog, bent grasses, chewings fescue and strong creeping red fescue.

-All grasses which are totally unproductive to the field, delivering less than 25% of what perennial ryegrass will produce.
+All these weed grasses are totally unproductive to the field, delivering less than 25% of what perennial ryegrass will produce.

-The field will also deteroriate quicker than other fields as it is not wear tolerant, so will not be able to resist poaching by grazing animals.
+An index 1 field will deteroriate quicker than other fields as it is not wear tolerant, so will not be able to resist poaching by grazing animals.